sytabaresa/kingly/README.md

 fsm(type '2') = nothing
 fsm(click submit) = submit `a2` password
 ```

 The corresponding visualization (actions are not represented) :

 ![password submit fsm](assets/password%20submit%20fsm.png)

-If we would write the specifications for that simple user interface with tables, we would have to
+Note that we wrote only partial formulations in our table, as the sequence of inputs by the user
- write an infinite table.
-That is why we mentioned *partial* formulation.
-Our tables do not for
+is potentially infinite (while this article is not).
+Our tables do not for instance give a
- instance give a mapping for the following sequence of events : `[type `a`, type `2`, type
+mapping for the following sequence of events : `[type 'a', type '2', type
- `<-|`]`.
+ '<-|']`.
 Conversely, our state machine concisely represents the fact that whatever input we
- receive in the `weak` control state, it will only go to the `strong` control state if some
+ receive in the `Weak` control state, it will only go to the `Strong` control state if some
  pre-configured condition are fulfilled (both numbers and letters in the password).
-It will only
+It will
- submit the password if the `click submit` event is received while it is in the `strong` state.
+ only submit the password if the `click submit` event is received while it is in the `Strong`
+ state.
- These two assertions can be combined into a theorem : the machine will only submit a password if
+ The starting state and these two assertions can be combined into a theorem : the machine will only
-  the password is strong.
-In short, we are able to reason formally about the machine and extract
+ submit a password if the password is strong.
+In short, we are able to reason formally about the
-  properties from its definition.
+ machine and extract properties from its definition.
 This is just one of the many attractive properties of state
-  machines.
+  machines which makes it a tool of choice for robust and testable user interface's implementation.

 For the modelization of a [much more complex user interface](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), and more details on the benefits of state machine, I'll refer the reader to a [detailed article](https://github.com/brucou/movie-search-app/blob/specs-all/article/article.md) I wrote on the subject.

 # Install